solidjs-community/solid-primitives/packages/rootless/README.md

 - [`createCallback`](#createCallback) - A wrapper for creating callbacks with `runWithOwner`.
 - [`createDisposable`](#createDisposable) - For disposing computations early – before the root cleanup.
 - [`createSharedRoot`](#createSharedRoot) - Share "global primitives" across multiple reactive scopes.
+- [`createRootlessEffect`](#createSharedRoot) - An effect that does not create an owner/root itself but instead runs with the encompassing owner.

 ## Installation